austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v5.2.4 - 20240-09-05
+    * Payment Conditions are also created in ebInterface 4.2 onwards, if any other field then just the DueDate is set
 * v5.2.3 - 2024-07-30
     * Fixed BIC mapping for output format ebInterface 4.0
     * Improved empty BIC handling when creating ebInterface